Logiqx/tech-docs/Services/Databases/MySQL/README.md

 The method used to flush data to InnoDB data files and log files can significantly affect I/O throughput.

-When running MySQL using Docker for Windows this setting halves my database load times.
+When running MariaDB in Docker for Windows this setting halved my database load times.

 ```sh
 innodb_flush_method=O_DIRECT_NO_FSYNC